rokucommunity/brighterscript-formatter/README.md

 //create a new instance of the formatter var formatter = new Formatter();

-//retrieve the raw brightscript file contents (probably from fs.readFile) var unformattedFileContents = getFileAsStringSomehow();
+//retrieve the raw BrighterScript/BrightScript file contents (probably from fs.readFile) var unformattedFileContents = getFileAsStringSomehow();

 var formattingOptions = {};
-//get a formatted version of the brightscript file var formattedFileContents = formatter.format(unformattedFileContents, formattingOptions);
+//get a formatted version of the BrighterScript/BrightScript file var formattedFileContents = formatter.format(unformattedFileContents, formattingOptions);

 ```